Facebook Live Stream Tips & Tactics: Best Practices Guide for BroadcastersJanuary 25, 2018

 - Equipment and configuration guidelines for your Facebook Live production workflow.

 Determining that you need Facebook Live streaming is the easy part.
 Determining how to incorporate Facebook Live video strategically and successfully can be much harder.
 There are many decisions you must make in terms of the platform you use, the equipment you buy and the content you create.
-In this post, we’ll offer a sneak peek of all that you’ll learn when you download our guide.
+In this post, we’ll offer a sneak peek of all the Facebook Live stream tips you’ll learn when you download our guide.

 Why Facebook Live?